 Shopify reports that Instagram boasts the highest average order value ($65) while 2/3 of all social media visits to Shopify sites originate on Facebook.
 Choose one and do it well.

-If you choose Instagram, make sure you understand why and how to put the link in your bio, how to find the right hashtags, what influencers repost, how to add to your story, how to understand you shoot videos in vertical format, how to use IGTV for 30 second videos,how to use captions for your photos, and how to connect your online store to be able to sell via Instagram.
+If you choose Instagram, make sure you understand why and how to put the link in your bio, how to find the right hashtags, what influencers repost, how to add to your story, how to understand to shoot videos in vertical format, how to use IGTV,how to use captions for your photos, and how to connect your online store to be able to sell via Instagram.

 If you choose Facebook, even though it is connected to Instagram, it is a whole different animal.
 Facebook users will spend twice as long on a brand’s Facebook page that has a video, so make sure you understand how important LIVE video is, that they are filmed in horizontal mode, why Facebook rewards those LIVE videos with greater reach (and lower cost to boost,) how to create custom audiences andlookalike audiences, and how to connect your online account to allow people to buy via Messenger.